100-Word Edit: Sasmit Again for Rajya Sabha! - The News Insight

 In all probability, Sasmit who retired after 3 years in Rajya Sabha, will return to the Upper House with the blessings of CM Naveen Patnaik and take the charge.

-When it comes to raising issues or presenting the demands pertaining to Odisha’s interests, Sasmit has done an excellent job during his four-year term.
+When it comes to raising issues or presenting the demands pertaining to Odisha, Sasmit Patra has done an excellent job during his three-year term.
 Such a personality can’t stay out of Parliament for long when the party has numerous options to send him again.

+Vice President of India and Chairman, #RajyaSabha @MVenkaiahNaidu bids farewell to 72 Retiring Rajya Sabha MPS.

+He praised the retiring BJD MP @sasmitpatra who conducted the proceedings of the Upper House of #Parliament in a very dignified manner over the years.#TNI #Insight pic.twitter.com/l8mfcTjDQD

 Comments are closed.